LINQ Parser Architecture

 B -- "Scalar result" --> E["Build scalar SQL<br/>COUNT, ANY, SUM, MIN, MAX, AVG"]

 Entity queries usually flow through cache-aware table access.
-Projection queries deliberately split SQL-backed query work from row-local projection:
+Projection queries deliberately split SQL-backed result work from row-local projection:

-• SQL handles filtering, relation-existence predicates, ordering, paging, aggregate selectors, and join key selection.
+- SQL handles filtering, relation-existence predicates, joins, ordering, paging, aggregate selectors, grouped aggregate rows, and direct source-slot projection aliases.

-For explicit joins, SQL selects primary keys for both joined sources.
-DataLinq then buffers the joined primary-key values, materializes each row through the relevant table cache, and evaluates the result selector over the row objects.
+For row-local explicit joins, SQL selects primary keys for both joined sources.
+DataLinq then buffers the joined primary-key values, materializes each row through the relevant table cache, and evaluates the retained recipe over the row objects.
 Buffering the keys before row hydration avoids nested reader use on transaction connections.

 Projection Model